 Dry Cracked Feet, and How to Fix Them

-Sandal season is starting, and so many of us have dry, cracked, itchy feet that we are often embarrassed by putting our feet on display.
+Sandal season is starting, and so many of us have dry cracked feet that we are often embarrassed by putting our feet on display.
+You might even have considered visiting a podiatrist.
 In any major store you will find dozens of products promising to heal your heels, but how do you know which ones work?
 Why do your feet do this?